bazelbuild/bazel/site/docs/install-ubuntu.md

 You can also add this command to your `~/.bashrc` file.

-_<sup>1</sup>Note that Bazel includes an embedded JDK 8, which can be used even if a JDK is already installed.
-However, if you already have a JDK 8 installed, you may wish to use the installer without the embedded JDK: `bazel-<version>-without-jdk-installer-linux-x86_64.sh`_
+_<sup>1</sup>Note that Bazel includes an embedded JDK 8, which can be used even if a JDK is already installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer without embedded JDK 8.
+Only use this installer if you already have JDK 8 installed._

 ## <a name="install-on-ubuntu"></a> Using Bazel custom APT repository